Name | Last commit date | Author |

 For best results, use in conjunction with this teardrop plugin.

 "Radius" is the maximum radius curve that would result from a 90° bend.
-A smaller curve will be used if the tracks are shorter.
+A smaller curve will be used if the tracks are shorter, or if the angle between them is sharper.
 The resulting curves will always pass through at least one point of the original tracks, so individual curves can be controlled by splitting tracks into smaller sections.
 If a curve has too large a radius, placing a small 45° bend will make it smaller.
 Similarly, if a bigger radius is needed for certain tracks, you can draw an approximate curve with free-angle tracks to achieve this.

 Original copyright Miles McCoo, 2017